Stochastic partial differential equations

 \[\pdd{u}{t} = \vnabla \cdot \left[\eta(\v{x},\sigma) \vnabla u \right],\]

-where $\eta(\v{x},\sigma)$ is a smoothed spatial random variable approximated as a Gaussian with mean $1$ and variance which scales with $\sigma$.
+where $\eta(\v{x},\sigma)$ is a smoothed spatial random variable approximated as a Gaussian with mean $1$ and variance that scales with $\sigma$.

 Stochastic vegetation waves